 his is part 2 of our guide to top marketplace SEO.
 In part 1 you can learn about how to SEO optimize for buying and selling intent on online marketplaces.

-Created content to supplement user-generated content.
+Created content to supplement user-generated content

-Marketplaces have the incredible advantage of receiving a mass of user-generated content (UGC).
+Marketplaces have the incredible advantage of receiving mass user-generated content (UGC).
 When this content is presented in a solid search engine optimized format, you will find that this UGC will attract significant traffic based on long tail search.